ismaelpamplona/grapevine-p2p-chat/ripi/Issue/add_grape_integration_test/description.md

 - [x] Start two Grape instances programmatically within the test
 - [x] Set up the DHT and verify peer connectivity
-- [ ] Write an integration test to ensure peers can register and discover services
+- [x] Write an integration test to ensure peers can register and discover services
-- [ ] Clean up and close the Grape instances after the test
+- [x] Clean up and close the Grape instances after the test
+- [ ] Run tests `npm run test`